tobias-roy/DOK-H5/README.md

 8. No, it uses Publish/Subscribe

 #### Questions 4 - 6
 1. PUB/SUB is very scalable and supports decoupling which is highly persistent in regards to loosing/gaining connections and keeping connectivity.
+Requires less resources than HTTP, it's binary (Data-agnostic).
-2. MQTT is the application layer, TLS in the presntation Layer, TCP in the transport layer, IP in the network layer, WIFI/Ethernet...etc... in the Datalink and physical layer.
+2. MQTT is the application layer, TLS in the presentation Layer, TCP in the transport layer, IP in the network layer, WIFI/Ethernet...etc... in the Datalink and physical layer.
 3. See [Connection flow](#connection-flow)
 4. See [Connection flow](#connection-flow)